Kharkiv: Kharkiv Fortress

-At that time the population of Kharkiv was just over 1000, half of whom were local cossacks.
+At that time the population of Kharkiv was just over 1000, half of whom were local Cossacks.
 Selifontov had brought with him a Moscow garrison of only 70 soldiers.
-Defence rested with a local sloboda cossack regiment under the jurisdiction of the Razryad Prikaz, a military agency commanded from Belgorod.
+Defense rested with a local Sloboda Cossack regiment under the jurisdiction of the Razryad Prikaz, a military agency commanded from Belgorod.

-The original walls of Kharkiv enclosed today's streets: vulytsia Kvitky-Osnovianenko, Constitution Square, Rose Luxemburg Square, Proletarian Square, and Cathedral Descent.
+The original walls of Kharkiv enclosed today's streets: Kvitky-Osnovianenko Street, Constitution Square, Pavlivskyi Square, Serhiivskyi Square, and Sobornyi Descent.
 There were 10 towers of which the tallest, Vestovska, was some 16 m high.
 In 1689 the fortress was expanded to include the Intercession Cathedral and Monastery, which became a seat of a local church hierarch, the Protopope.